Ghosts in Chinese culture: Movies

-The theme of ghosts is popular in Chinese cinema, including films made in Hong Kong, Singapore and the mainland,while,Because the censor system in China,there are banned to appear true ghost in a movie of mainland China,it could be as a superstution.
-They may be based on traditional themes.
+The theme of ghosts is popular in Chinese cinema, including films made in Hong Kong, Singapore and the mainland.

 A Chinese Ghost Story (倩女幽魂) is a 1987 Hong Kong romantic comedy-horror film starring Leslie Cheung, Joey Wong, and Wu Ma, directed by Ching Siu-tung, and produced by Tsui Hark.
 The story is loosely based on a short story in Strange Stories from a Chinese Studio.
 It was a huge success in Hong Kong, South Korea and Japan and sparked a trend of folklore ghost films in the HK film industry.
 The movie won many awards.

 Ten years later, A Chinese Ghost Story: The Tsui Hark Animation was based on the same story.
 The first Chinese animated feature film from Hong Kong, it was produced by Tsui Hark and his production company, Film Workshop.

 Chinese ghost movies may have more modern themes.

 The Ghost Inside (疑神疑鬼 (Yi shen yi gui)) is a 2005 Chinese horror film directed by Herman Yau, and starring Mainland actors, Liu Ye and Gong Beibi and Taiwanese actress Barbie Shu.
 The film was produced by the China Film Group and at the time of its filming was the most expensive horror film ever made in mainland China.

 It tells the story of a young mother fleeing an abusive husband who moves into an apartment haunted by the previous occupants, a mother who had thrown her daughter out of the window before jumping to her death herself.